jestjs/jest/docs/CLI.md

 ### `--cache`

 Whether to use the cache.
 Defaults to true.
-Disable the cache using `--no-cache`. _Note: the cache should only be disabled if you are experiencing caching related problems.
+Disable the cache with `--cache=false`. _Note: the cache should only be disabled if you are experiencing caching related problems.
 On average, disabling the cache makes Jest at least two times slower._

 If you want to inspect the cache, use `--showConfig` and look at the `cacheDirectory` value.
 If you need to clear the cache, use `--clearCache`.